Forms on Berkovich spaces based on harmonic tropicalizations: Semipositivity and harmonic functions

 \begin{rem} Let $\sX$ be a proper scheme over $K$.
 It is shown in~\cite[Section~5]{gubler-martin} that a pointwise limit of semipositive $\Q$-PL metrics is semipositive.
 We expect the analogous result to hold in our situation.
-In particular, we expect the converse of Proposition~\ref{prop:approx.semipositive} to hold true: namely, if a $\Q$-PL function $h$ is a uniform limit of $\Q$-PL LFS functions on a strictly analytic neighbourhood $U$ of an interior point $x$, then $h$ is semipositive at $x$.
-This would imply that if $h$ and $h'$ are $\Q$-PL functions that are semipositive at $x$, then so is $\max\{h,h'\}$.
-Indeed, we can write $h = \lim h_i$ and $h' = \lim h_i'$ for $\Q$-PL LFS functions $h_i,h_i'$ in a neighbourhood $U$ of $x$.
-By~\secref{lfs.is.max}, the functions $\max\{h_i,h_i'\}$ are $\Q$-PL LFS functions on $U$, and we have $\max\{h,h'\} = \lim\max\{h_i,h_i'\}$. \end{rem}
+In particular, we expect the converse of Proposition~\ref{prop:approx.semipositive} to hold true: namely, if an {$\R$}-PL function $h$ is a uniform limit of {$\R$}-PL LFS functions on a strictly analytic neighbourhood $U$ of an interior point $x$, then $h$ is semipositive at $x$.
+This would imply that if $h$ and $h'$ are {$\R$}-PL functions that are semipositive at $x$, then so is $\max\{h,h'\}$.
+Indeed, we can write $h = \lim h_i$ and $h' = \lim h_i'$ for {$\R$}-PL LFS functions $h_i,h_i'$ in a neighbourhood $U$ of $x$.
+By~\secref{lfs.is.max}, the functions $\max\{h_i,h_i'\}$ are {$\R$}-PL LFS functions on $U$, and we have $\max\{h,h'\} = \lim\max\{h_i,h_i'\}$. \end{rem}

-Now we relate semipositivity to positive forms and currents (see~\secref{Smooth forms and currents}).
-The next result serves as a replacement for \cite[Lemmas~5.2.3 and~5.3.3]{chambert_ducros12:forms_courants} where the result is claimed for strongly positive forms; this is not correct, as expained in \cite[Example~2.3.6]{burgos-gubler-jell-kuennemann1}.
+Now we relate semipositivity to positive forms and currents.
+See~\secref{Smooth forms and currents} for the definitions of positivity based on the corresponding notions for Lagerberg forms and Lagerberg currents introduced in \secref{Lagerberg forms}.
+The next result serves as a replacement for \cite[Lemmas~5.2.3 and~5.3.3]{chambert_ducros12:forms_courants} where the result is claimed for strongly positive forms; this is not correct, as explained in \cite[Example~2.3.6]{burgos-gubler-jell-kuennemann1}.

 \begin{lem} Let $X$ be a Hausdorff analytic space over $K$ and let $\omega \in \cA_{{\rm sm},c}^{p,p}(X)$ be symmetric.
 Then there are positive forms $\omega_1,\omega_2 \in \cA_{{\rm sm},c}^{p,p}(X)$ such that $\omega = \omega_1- \omega_2$. \end{lem}